ChaitanyaHaritash/IllusiveFog/README.md

  **"The creators (@bofheaded & @veil_ivy) of the project (IllusiveFog) will not be responsible for any usecase of this project by any user.
 User shall be responsible usage of the code."**

-This project was made with a mindset of hobbist back in 2019-2021 to learn more about Windows internals and detection mechanisams having inspiration from open-source and commercially available C2/Implant frameworks with extensive understanding of offensive toolings to implement something homebrewed.
+This project was made with a mindset of hobbyist back in 2019-2021 to learn more about Windows internals and detection mechanisams having inspiration from open-source and commercially available C2/Implant frameworks with extensive understanding of offensive toolings to implement something homebrewed.

  * Kindly consider it for educational purposes